 19) Kamui Kobayashi

 Known for his feisty nature in wheel-to-wheel racing, Kobayashi compared well to de la Rosa in his first full season in 2010.
-He then partnered Pérez for 2 years with the pair being closely matched (80pts to 79pts in favour of Pérez), but he failed he find a drive for the next year.
+He then partnered Pérez for 2 years with the pair being closely matched (80pts to 79pts in favour of Pérez).
+However, he failed he find a drive for the next year.
 A return to the uncompetitive Caterham team in 2014 failed to deliver results or rekindle his career.

 18) Heikki Kovalainen